jptrelo/elemprende/wp-content/plugins/woo-seo-addon/readme.txt

 1. The plugin settings
 2. Product page with additional Open Graph data
 3. Product page with additional Schema.org data

+== Frequently Asked Questions ==

+= Documentation =

+Full documentation is available here: [WooCommerce SEO Addon](https://premmerce.com/woocommerce-seo-addon-yoast/)

+= Installation Instructions =
+Go to Plugins -> Add New section from your admin account and search for WooCommerce SEO Addon.

+You can also install this plugin manually:
+* Download the plugin’s ZIP archive and unzip it.
+* Copy the unzipped premmerce-woocommerce-product-filter folder to the /wp-content/plugins/ directory.
+* Activate the plugin through the ‘Plugins’ menu in WordPress

 == Changelog ==